daniel2202x/ngx-todo/README.md

 - `e2e`: Same as running `npm run serve` and then `npm run cypress:open`
 - `cypress:open`: Opens the Cypress UI ready for testing
 - `cypress:run`: Runs all Cypress tests in headless mode
 - `docker:build`: Used by Cypress to build a full Docker container for the app.
-This comes very close to the production version
+This comes very close to a production build
 - `docker:run`: Also used by Cypress, runs the built Docker container
 - `docker:serve`: Same as running `npm run docker:build` and then `npm run docker:run`